 Connecting water rope to a water detection sensor

 Water ropes can be placed on the floor in areas around potential leak sources like water pipes and air conditioning units.
 Installation is easy.
-Simply plug the water rope’s connector into the socket labeled “water rope, then string the rope over the surface you want to monitor.
-To gain length up to 100 feet, plug up to 9 additional sections of 10-foot rope end-to-end to each water detection sensor.
-Be certain to use the adhesive clips to ensure the rope lies flat on the installed surface.
+Simply plug the water rope’s connector into the socket labeled “water rope.
+Then string the rope over the surface you want to monitor.
+To gain a length of up to 100 feet, plug up to 9 additional sections of 10-foot rope end-to-end to each water detection sensor.
+Be sure to use the adhesive clips to ensure the rope lies flat on the installed surface.

 Extending the reach of water sensors

 To monitor a large area, you can connect up to 3 sensors to each IMS-4000 host or node sensor input.
-Connect the first sensor to the host or node as described above, and then connect the “next sensor” jack on the first water sensor to the IMS jack on the second water sensor with a CAT5 patch cable.
+Connect the first sensor to the host or node as described above.
+Then connect the “next sensor” jack on the first water sensor to the IMS jack on the second water sensor with a CAT5 patch cable.